 High Altitude Adjustments

-If baking at high altitude, make the following simple adjustments.- Increase flour by 2 tablespoons.
+When baking above 3200 feet make the following adjustments.- Increase flour by 2 tablespoons.

 - Decrease baking powder to 1 ½ teaspoons